This post may contain affiliate links, read my full disclosure here.

 Once they’ve reach your desired flavor, empty jar, let dry and store in the refrigerator for one week.
 Usually my happy place is after about four days of sprouting.
 Lentil sprouts can be eaten raw or cooked (think sandwiches, soups, salads, pastas, curries, pizzas etc.).
 If these are for your chickens I hope you enjoy watching your birds devour a tasty treat.

 *Preservation of food is essential to homesteading & emergency preparedness!
 Freeze drying is the most lightweight option for food storage and has a shelf life up to 25-30 years.
-If you haven’t heard of them, Harvest Right is an excellent company that has in our opinion the best at home freeze dryers on the market.
+Harvest Right is an excellent company that has in our opinion the best at home freeze dryers on the market.
 Check them out and see what you think:

 Herbs, Birds & the Bees